 - Justification – Projecting responsibility for the consequences on other people

 Even when friends and family know about the drug use, the manipulation escalates.
-The addict may make promises about stopping the drug use, focusing on school or work duties, going to rehab and a variety of other actions that will make the situation better, but they are actually unable to deliver.
+The user may make promises about stopping the drug use, focusing on school or work duties, going to rehab and a variety of other actions that will make the situation better, but they are unable to deliver.
 They deeply sense how much-loved ones want the situation to change, and their efforts are always turned toward making it appear that this will soon occur.
-For loved ones, it becomes a long and tortured waiting game, with resolution just over the horizon.
+For loved ones, it becomes a long and tortured waiting game, with the resolution just over the horizon.
 Meanwhile, the addict continues the substance abuse, often taking it to new levels as they play on their family’s complaisance and confusion.

 Psychological Dysfunction in Addiction

 Deep within the actions of an addict are some disturbed thinking patterns that cause them to treat loved ones like tools to help them continue their addiction, rather than treating them as beloved friends and family members.
 These thought patterns are: